Jestzer/Options.File.Checker/README.md

 - Options and license files over 50 MB will not be able to be used.
 I will keep this limit until I see a need to lift it.
 - Latest release uses .NET 8.0.
 - In general, with FlexLM, USERs are case-sensitive.
 Additionally, if you have the exact same INCLUDE line multiple times, each one will be counted separately and will subtract from the seat count.
 Because FlexLM does this, so does this program.
+- If you combined your license file with non-MathWorks products, this will not work.
+Support for other products is not planned.

 To-do:
 - Make UI a little nicer looking